Sex Steroid Hormone Biosynthesis and Action

 .
 When the sry gene is injected into XX female embryos, normal male mice develop.........

-Ovarian Sex Steroids:
+Ovarian Sex Steroid Hormones:

 Biosynthesis of Estrogens: